Feeling numb with Borderline Personality Disorder (BPD) - part 1

 We have an intimate relationship with the space we share with others.
 On a physical level, We breathe it.
 We smell it.
 We taste it.
 On a metaphysical level, We are it.

-Our world suffers when we turn a blind eye on everything but unicorn and rainbow, when we lose our tolerance for differences, and when we become too intimidated to stand up for our truth.
+Our world suffers when we turn a blind eye to everything but unicorns and rainbows, when we lose our tolerance for differences, and when we become too intimidated to stand up for our truth.

 Therefore, it is only natural that we cry over the woes of the world, and be pained when it is in pain.
 What else is a heart for, if not this?
 Mother Teresa once beautifully said, "May God break my heart so completely the whole world falls in."
 Her heart may be broken day after day, yet she is one of the emotionally strongest people ever lived.